On the mean Euler characteristic of Gorenstein toric contact manifolds: Introduction

 Now, take $v = (r_1, \ldots, r_n)$ with $r_j$'s irrational and $\Q$-independent.
 Notice that this is a generic condition.
 Then $\alpha_\nu$ is non-degenerate and $\gamma_1,\ldots,\gamma_\ell$ are its only simple closed Reeb orbits (see Section~\ref{s:proof}).
 By applying the resonance relation

 proved by Ginzburg and Kerman in~\cite{GK}, one gets the following very geometric formula for the mean Euler characteristic of a Gorenstein toric contact manifold. \begin{thm} Let $D\subset \R^n$ be a toric diagram and $(M_D,\xi_D)$ its corresponding Gorenstein toric contact manifold.
-Then
+Then, for any non-degenerate toric contact form $\alpha_\nu$, with $\nu$ in the interior of $D$, we have that